department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/family-member-hub/implementation-plan.md

   - Future: Exploration around dynamically pulling in top Q&As or top R&S pages.
 - Left nav:
   - We'll need to implement this.
 We'll need to determine what we want to call the spokes.
   - How do we want to handle the references to family member programs in the benefit hubs?
 We don't want to remove those, but we also don't want to have duplicative pages in both the benefit hubs and the family member hubs.
+We may have duplicative landing pages for family member benefits for a bit.
 - Footer:
   - Add "Family member" link in the audience column for footer.
 - Search